 WADA looks for power to sanction cheating countries, sports

-If the changes are approved, the IOC and all WADA signatories would have to adhere to a new system of sanctions, subject to appeals.
+Under the proposed rules changes, the IOC, along with all WADA signatories, would have to adhere to a new system of WADA-imposed sanctions, subject to appeals.